SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

-\textbf{Inverting transformations from the weak augmentations:} Similar to FixMatch, given an input unlabelled image, we randomly select one simple spatial transformation, \ie rotation, flip, crop or resize, to apply to it in the weak augmentation branch.
+Similar to FixMatch, given an input unlabelled image, we randomly select one simple spatial transformation, \ie rotation, flip, crop or resize, to apply to it in the weak augmentation branch.
 In order for our SegMatch to take advantage of a consistency loss between the weak augmentation branch where spatial transformations are used (with expected equivariance of the segmentation) and the strong augmentation branch where photometric transformations are used (with expected invariance of the segmentation), we deploy an inverse spatial transformation on the output of the segmentation model in the weak augmentation branch.